King has a long history of colorfully weighing in on politics on both sides of the aisle

 The Cleveland native supported President Barack Obama in both 2008 and 2012.
 At the time, he said white voters struggling to get behind a black candidate need to move past it.

-King said they should "ask God to help you pretend that Barack Obama is white," he told
+King said they should “ask God to help you pretend that Barack Obama is white,” he told journalists.

 “I understand very well that after more than three centuries of being taught, conditioned and indoctrinated to hate the black man as your inferior, it is unrealistic to think that now you can just change to respect him,” he wrote.

 “Try to think of your beloved country America and what’s best for Miss Liberty,” King added.
 “Then try not to think of Barack Obama as a black man but as an American fighting for what’s best for your children and your country.”